Remember that plagiarism is just one of the eight areas of academic integrity. See more at the Academic Integrity Guide

 • Correctly paraphrase any information you obtained from a source.
 Remember that a paraphrase is more than just changing every few words.

-• Do not purchase writing and present it as your own work.
+• Do not copy or purchase writing and present it as your own work.

 • Do not reuse assignments from a previous course without your instructor’s permission.